Insights Into Deep Non-linear Filters for Improved Multi-channel Speech Enhancement: Implications of training DNN-based multi-channel filters on CHiME3

 Consistent with the results of Section \ref{subsec:evalinterdependency}, in Figure \ref{fig:chime_selectivity} we show that a spatio-temporal filter (T-JNF) has a substantially lower spatial selectivity than a spatio-spectral filter: The plots have been obtained by providing the network trained on the CHiME3 data with a clean speech input from a variable direction.
 For this, we simulate the CHiME3 microphone array in a room with a clean speech source in a variable position with $40$ cm distance to the microphone array.
 Signal suppression (blue) or signal pass-through (yellow) are measured by POLQA scores.
 The centered yellow blob for F-JNF (right plot) corresponds to the position of target speech sources in the dataset.
 A speech source positioned at the origin represents a speaker that holds the recording tablet frontally at face level.
 Most speakers in the dataset however tilt the tablet to look at it a bit from above corresponding to a negative latitude value.
-The yellow blob at the left and right bottom edge shows that the filter cannot differentiate between front and back, which is expected for a planar microphone array.
+The yellow blob at the left and right bottom edge shows that the filter cannot differentiate between signals impinging on the microphones attached to the tablet from front-side or back-side, which is expected for a planar microphone array.
 As the T-JNF has only little spatial selectivity but nevertheless obtains better performance than F-JNF, we conclude that temporal information, which is not reflected in this plot, plays an important role.
 However, based on the first spatial selectivity plot for FT-JNF, we find that this information can be incorporated without sacrificing a lot of the spatial selectivity, which gives a great performance boost of 0.23 POLQA score.

-In addition, we draw two more general conclusions from the above analysis: First, the plots show clearly that the CHiME3 dataset reassembles a scenario with a fixed (only slightly variable) target speaker position relative to the microphone array orientation.
+In addition, we draw two more general conclusions from the above analysis: First, the plots show clearly that the CHiME3 dataset resembles a scenario with a fixed (only slightly variable) target speaker position relative to the microphone array orientation.
 This is easily forgotten as the target speaker positions in the CHiME3 dataset are unknown.
 And second, we have seen that performance improvements observed for a joint multi-channel filter evaluated on the CHiME3 dataset can not directly be attributed to an improved spatial filtering, but that a much more detailed analysis is necessary to understand the internal functioning of such a filter.